-A Step-by-Step Guide for New and Wannabe Customer Factory Managers
+A Step-by-Step Guide for Small Business Owners and Managers

 Marketing automation is powerful.
 It’s a business practice that separates great businesses from mediocre ones.
 It also levels the playing field, allowing small businesses to compete with the big players.